Pediatric nurse practitioner: Duties

 Pediatric nurse practitioners deliver care across the country to children aging from newborn to 21.
 Most PNPs practice on all pediatric ages but some specialize in specific age groups such as adolescents or neonatal.
 Nurse practitioners are able to prescribe medications in all 50 states however, each state has different guidelines for practice and prescription abilities.
 Pediatric nurse practitioners are capable of performing many tasks other pediatricians and physicians perform.
 These tasks include developmental screenings, physical assessments (vision, hearing and dental), school and sport physicals, vaccines and diagnosing common childhood illnesses such as allergies, ear infections and skin conditions.
 PNPs also diagnose chronic diseases like asthma and diabetes, provide advice on common health concerns like obesity, and treat unintentional and sports injuries.
-Nurse practitions are also able to order diagnostic tests and perform small procedures, including but not limited to suturing, starting IVs, administering medications and wound care.
-All care that is needed for children is very different patient to patient.
-It depends on the age, development and response to what is wrong.
-PNPs can deal with illnesses such as obesity, diabetes, hypertension, asthma, anxiety and depression.
+Nurse practitioners are also able to order diagnostic tests and perform small procedures, including but not limited to suturing, starting IVs, administering medications and wound care.
 Some of these illnesses are still newer to the childcare environment.
 Having certain childhood illnesses can be extreme and effect later life or even the patient's daily life.
 PNPs are shown to give high quality care to their patients and is a vital role in dealing with the chronic and critical health conditions of their patients.

 Job location

 Pediatric nurse practitioners practice in a wide variety of settings across the world with very diverse populations of patients, they also work independently for the most part but occasionally partner with other physicians.
-Pediatric nurse practitioners can work in privately owned offices, clinics, surgery centers, hospitals or other pediatricians offices.
+Pediatric nurse practitioners can work in privately owned offices, clinics, surgery centers, hospitals or other pediatricians' offices.
 PNPs also regularly work in pediatric intensive/ critical care units, emergency departments and urgent care facilities.
 The states with a higher concentration of PNPs is mainly in the Northeast and in the Midwest.
 The state with a higher concentration includes states such as West Virginia, Idaho, New Mexico, and many others.
 These states also have the most children living in the states with more than 3,000 per physician.

+Pediatrics and child health is practiced in the United Kingdom under paediatrics (British English) A paediatric nurse is also referred to as a school nurse, who play a crucial role in sustaining the health and wellness of children in their communities.